signalfx/collectd-solr/README.md

 * ExcludeMetric - Metrics from the `/metrics` endpoint can be excluded individually
 * Dimension - Add extra dimensions to your metrics

-Specify path to keyfile and certificate if certificate based authentication of clients is enabled on your etcd server
+Specify path to keyfile and certificate if certificate based authentication of clients is enabled on your solr node
 * ssl_keyfile - path to file
 * ssl_certificate - path to file